 Eleven miners trapped underground in Honduran gold mine

-A rescue operation is underway at the mine in San Juan Arriba, 110 km (68 miles) south of the capital Tegucigalpa.
-The official said the mine is up to 80 metres (262 feet) deep.
+A rescue operation was under way at the mine in San Juan Arriba, 110 km (70 miles) south of the capital, Tegucigalpa.
+Firefighters said they had made contact with three of the workers, though eight were missing.